AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 # Deep Rock Galactic Save Editor
 This is a standalone DRG save editor written in python (3.6.12), using PyQt5 (5.9.2) and PySide2 (5.15.2) and packaged using the [fman build system](https://build-system.fman.io).

+## THIS IS NOT UPDATED FOR UPDATE 35!
+THERE ARE NO GUARANTEES IT WILL WORK.
+USE AT YOUR OWN RISK!

 ## Requirements
 - Windows 7 (or compatibility mode)
 - ???